 The passion for knowledge and the passion for commerce combined into a very peculiar mania of collecting in Basel.
 People were just obsessed with collecting objects of art, rare finds from nature, scientific instruments, and exotic curiosities.

 Remigius Faesch and Basilius Amerbach had exceptional collections!
 The first one opened his private “museum” in 1653, while the city of Basel purchased the Amerbach’s Cabinet in 1661.
 They made it accessible to everyone, thus creating the world’s first museum open to the public!
 Today, Kunstmuseum as an inheritor is the largest museum of art in Switzerland.

 There were more outstanding collections pieced together by private individuals in Basel between the 16th and 18th century.
 Known as Wunderkammer, the cabinets of curiosities reflected the universal interest in art, nature, and science in Early Modern Europe.
 These precious collections made their way to Basel’s public museums.

 Another date worth noting on Basel museum history’s timeline is in the 20th century.
 In 1980, Museum für Gegenwartskunst opened as the first European public museum dedicated to contemporary art, and one of the first ones in the world!
 Today, Gegenwart is one of the three venues of the Kunstmuseum.

 Nowadays, there is approximately one museum per square kilometer in Basel!
 With a population of barely 200 thousand citizens, 40 museums in the smallest Swiss canton are quite an impressive cultural wealth.
 Basel might be a pocket-sized metropolis, but it is the cultural capital of Switzerland!

-Kaunas in Lithuania is the European Capital of Culture 2022 – check its Devil’s Museum!
+Kaunas in Lithuania, the European Capital of Culture 2022, has a peculiar museum - the Devil's Museum!

 How to see the best museums in Basel for less?